imanghafoori1/laravel-microscope/README.md

     ]
 ```
 In this case, our pattern is not very accurate and in some cases, it may result in syntax errors.
-Because of  that, we turn on the php syntax validator to check the result, but that costs us a performance penalty!!!
+Because of  that, we turn on the PHP syntax validator to check the result, but that costs us a performance penalty!!!
-To exclude the usage of PHP, to validate the results we have mentioned the `avoid_result_in` so that if they happen in the result it skips.
+To exclude the usage of PHP, to validate the results we have mentioned the `avoid_result_in` so that if they happen in the result, it skips.

 - **Note**: The `?` in the "<white_space>?" notes this is an `optional` placeholder.